huaweicloud/terraform-provider-huaweicloud/docs/resources/ecs_instance_v1.md

 * `nics/mac_address` - The MAC address of the NIC on that network.
 * `nics/port_id` - The port ID of the NIC on that network.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 30 minute.
+- `update` - Default is 30 minute.
+- `delete` - Default is 30 minute.

 ## Import

 Instances can be imported using the `id`, e.g.